 - helpful for getting interaction and pick of choices among your online friends.

-If you ensure the cover designer is accessible for the whole book design (or series), winner, you are going to have a CONSISTENT look to your book.
+If you ensure the cover designer is accessible for the whole book design (or series), winner, you will have a CONSISTENT look to your books.
+If they do the inside and outside, this can also be more consistent, in typefaces and designs.

 Advising a Cover Designer on Images